COMPOSER | PERFORMER | EDUCATOR

 His music theater, "liebe. nur liebe", was premiered in 2007 under the baton of Kent Nagano at the Munich Opera Festival of the Bavarian State Opera.
 The political story "Z" was the theme for his

-homonymous music theater work, which was premiered with great succes in 2018 at the Greek National Opera.
+homonymous music theater work, which was premiered in 2018 at the Greek National Opera and in 2019 at the Opernfestspiele of the Bavarian State Opera with great success under his baton.

 Beside working as a composer and organizing composition workshops, Borboudakis regularly appears as a pianist and conductor performing his own and other contemporary composers' works.

 His compositional style is influenced by microtonality, percussive timbres, and sliding sounds.
-Some of the focal points in his work are time and space, classical philosophy, literature, mythology, and cosmological questions.
-Dominated by strong rhythmical impulse and experiments with electronic sounds, his music borrows elements from ancient greek tonal systems and rhythmic patterns.
+Some focal points in his work are time and space, classical philosophy, literature, mythology, and cosmological questions.
+Dominated by strong rhythmical impulse and experiments with electronic sounds, his music borrows elements from ancient Greek tonal systems and rhythmic patterns.